-There is no specific treatment for measles which is why immunisation is so important.
+There is no specific treatment for measles, which is why immunisation is so important.
 Treatment for mild cases of measles is supportive.
 Bed rest is vital, as it prevents complications and prevents the spread of the virus.

-- Maintain fluid intake so dehydration doesn't occur
+- Maintain adequate fluid intake to prevent dehydration.

-Severe cases of measles usually require hospitalisation.
-Antibiotics may be given to treat secondary bacterial infections from complications such as otitis media, infectious diarrhoea, pneumonia and sepsis.
+Antibiotics are only needed to treat secondary bacterial infections such as otitis media, infectious diarrhoea, pneumonia, and sepsis.

 What are the complications from measles?

 - Gastrointestinal: diarrhoea that may be fatal if dehydration occurs, mouth ulceration, appendicitis, hepatitis, mesenteric adenitis, and pancreatitis.

-- Otitis media (almost exclusively in children) which may lead to deafness
+- Ears: otitis media (almost exclusively in children) may lead to deafness.

-- Respiratory tract: laryngobronchitis, measles croup, and pneumonia (either primary viral or secondary bacterial).
-This is the most common cause of death.
+- Respiratory tract: laryngobronchitis, measles croup, and pneumonia (either primary viral or secondary bacterial) — the most common cause of death from measles.

-Other complications include bronchitis, croup, conjunctivitis and/or corneal ulceration leading to blindness (especially if vitamin A deficient), mouth ulceration, acute glomerulonephritis (inflammation of kidneys), acute renal failure and malnutrition (especially if from poor community).
+- Eyes: conjunctivitis and/or corneal ulceration leading to blindness (especially if vitamin A deficient), and squint.

-Measles infection during pregnancy increases the risk of premature labour and delivery, and fetal loss.
-There is also a risk of maternal death.
+- Measles infection during pregnancy increases the risk of premature labour and delivery, fetal loss and maternal death.

 Measles can be prevented by vaccination with live attenuated measles vaccine.
-It is available as a single antigen preparation or combined with live attenuated mumps or rubella vaccines, or both.
+It is available as a single antigen preparation or combined with live attenuated mumps and/or rubella vaccines.
 Combined measles, mumps and rubella (MMR) vaccine is currently part of routine immunisation programmes in most industrialised countries, including New Zealand.